Sebastianvalenza/shift-planner/README.md

 ## Part of an operations ecosystem

-Shift Planner is one of five control surfaces for a single multi-hub operation, built to follow one decision down the whole chain — *from the shift being covered to the cash being collected*:
+Shift Planner is one of six control surfaces for a single multi-hub operation, built to follow one decision down the whole chain — *from the shift being covered to the cash being collected*:

 | Stage | Tool | The question it answers |
 |---|---|---|